ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 A Transaction Fee Refund in the context of this document is defined as the difference between the Transaction Fee that the Transaction Sender has included in the Transaction sent to the L2 and the Transaction Fee that has been charged to the Transaction Sender when a Transaction has been finalized on the L2.

-[[R10]](#r10) Testability: A L2 transaction always contains a Transaction Fee as this is necessary to pay for the resource use of a submitted Transaction.
+[[R10]](#r10) Testability: An L2 transaction always contains a Transaction Fee as this is necessary to pay for the resource use of a submitted Transaction.
 Since L2 transactions are recorded on a Sequencer until they are recorded and finalized on both the L2 and the Layer 1, and since L2 protocols have test suits to validate, write and read transactions and their fees such as [Arbitrum One/Nitro](https://github.com/OffchainLabs/nitro/tree/master/system_tests), the requirement is testable.

 #### **[R11]**

-A L2 MUST provide continuous access to the Transaction Fee, the Transaction Fee components, and Transaction Fee Refund, if applicable, of all Transaction finalized on the L2.
+An L2 MUST provide continuous access to the Transaction Fee, the Transaction Fee components, and Transaction Fee Refund, if applicable, of all Transaction finalized on the L2.

 [[R11]](#r11) Testability: Since L2 protocols record all transactions and their fees, and are open to access by any 3rd party, and have test suits to validate, write and read transactions and their fees such as [Arbitrum One/Nitro](https://github.com/OffchainLabs/nitro/tree/master/system_tests), the requirement is testable.

 #### **[R12]**

-A L2 MUST provide a capability that delivers a current Fee Price that a Transaction Fee calculation by the Transactions Sender or Transaction Originator can be based on.
+An L2 MUST provide a capability that delivers a current Fee Price that a Transaction Fee calculation by the Transactions Sender or Transaction Originator can be based on.

 [[R12]](#r12) Testability: L2 protocols typically provide Fee Prices to transactions senders which may or may not be dynamic such as [Arbitrum One/Nitro](https://github.com/OffchainLabs/nitro/tree/master/system_tests) with its test suite.
 Therefore, the requirement is testable.